A way of creating Ethereum URIs for various use-cases.

 0x can be used as a clear signal that there is no prefix.

 payload is mandatory and the content depends on the prefix.
 Structuring of the content is defined in the ERC for the specific use-case and not in the scope of this document.
-One example is ERC-681 for the pay- prefix.
+One example is EIP-681 for the pay- prefix.

 Copyright and related rights waived via CC0.